QuTech-Delft/cQASM-spec/README.md

 cQASM 2.0
 =========

-As stated in the introduction, cQASM 2.0's primary goal is to extend upon 1.x by adding support for control-flow.
+cQASM 2.0's primary goal is to extend upon 1.x by adding support for control-flow.
 However, unlike all the previous versions, it is no longer backward-compatible.

 cQASM 2.0 is designed as an imperative, structured programming language, with a small amount of functional syntax peppered in.
 This means that the language